eischet/janitor/README.md

 ```

 Looking at this simple unit test, we can see two main ways of using Janitor:
 * Run a script and fetch its *output*.
 Scripts mainly causing side effects will probably want to print (= log) something.
 * Run a script and fetch its *result*.
 When used as an expression language, that's what we're usually interested in.
 The implementation does not really differentiate between the two styles.
 The term "expression" is only used to describe the context in which a script is used.
+You have to decide which style is more appropriate for your specific use case.

 You can reuse script instances as often as you like, and this saves time by avoiding having to recompile a script again and again.